 - being suspicious

-It is not known if Vyvanse is safe and effective in children under 6 years of age.
+It is not known if VYVANSE is safe and effective in children with ADHD under 6 years of age or in patients with BED under 18 years of age.

-- is sensitive to, allergic to, or had a reaction to other stimulant medicines.
+- are sensitive to, allergic to, or had a reaction to other stimulant medicines.

-Before you or your child takes Vyvanse, tell your doctor if you or your child has or if there is a family history of:
+Before you take VYVANSE, tell your doctor if you have or if there is a family history of:

 - heart problems, heart defects, high blood pressure